 The main symptom of anemia is chronic fatigue, but this condition can also cause:

 Rashes and other skin problems are widespread and often no cause for concern.
-However, people with more persistent rashes that may be petechiae should see a doctor immediately as identifying the cause of the rash is crucial.
+However, people with more persistent rashes that may be petechiae should see a doctor immediately as

 A range of conditions other than leukemia can cause petechiae.
 It is vital for a doctor to examine the skin and determine the severity of the condition.